 Sharing your work is easy with Jupyter.
 Save your notebook as a .ipynb file to retain its interactivity or export it as a static format like HTML or PDF.
 Use the File menu and select Save and Export Notebook As to explore the available options.

 Jupyter Notebook combines the power of Python with an intuitive, interactive interface.
-It’s a versatile tool that supports coding, visualization, and documentation all in one place—ideal for prototyping, teaching, or developing new ideas.
+It supports coding, visualization, and documentation in one place, which makes it ideal for prototyping, teaching, or sketching out an idea.